Completing Your Writer Profile

 In many ways, your success on nDash depends entirely on the strength of your writer profile.
 It's the primary way for clients to determine whether you'll be a fit for their brand.
 It's also how nDash decides whether to verify your account (or not).

 In this help topic, we’ll take you through exactly what your writer profile includes, and a few best practices you should consider incorporating into its overall creation if you want to improve the possibility of you receiving access to nDash brands.

 First, to edit your writer profile, click My Profile on the left sidebar.

 Here is a section-by-section breakdown of what you need to complete on your writer profile before you can submit it for nDash community approval.

 Brands on nDash are hesitant to work with writers who may appear anonymous (and we don’t allow anonymous writers on our system).
-If you’ve signed up via LinkedIn, then your profile picture will automatically be added.
-If you’ve signed up via email, then you need to manually upload a profile picture.
-To do this, just click where the profile picture is, and choose an image of you from your desktop.
+For this reason, you need to add a profile picture.
+We suggest using the same one you have on LinkedIn.